jackmkos/PARC_PFOA_NG-PBK/README.md

 - The main model parameters are the same for all exposure scenarios.
 If dermal exposure is used, then the skin is added with the relevant parameters.
 If inhalation exposure is used, then the lungs are added and plasma is changed to arterial and venous plasma.
 The "Rest" organ and relevant parameters are updated accordingly.
 - **Default initial PFOA amounts in each organ are 0**, if background PFOA organ concentrations are available, these can be directly added in the _RUN_and_OUTPUT.R_ file.
 - The model assumes **plasma-limited perfusion**.
 As PFOA is highly bound to plasma proteins, the blood volume and flow rates were directly converted to plasma values, by correcting with the hematocrit.
+- Passive PFOA kinetics are driven from the tissue-plasma partition coefficients and PFOA fraction unbound in plasma.
+Tissue-plasma partition coefficients are calculated for all organs based on PFOA distribution coefficients to organ components (Allendorf et al. 2021) and the fractional volume of each component in each organ (found in _TissueComposition.csv_).
 - PFOA excretion to the bile is assumed to be the same as that of biliary acids.

 # Results